Listing documentation and process

 • A summary of material contracts.

-With respect to financial information, the prospectus must include audited historical financial information for the latest three financial years, together with an audit report for each year.
+With respect to financial information, the prospectus must include audited historical financial information for the latest three financial years (for further details, see the section entitled Principal listing and maintenance requirements and procedures – Financial statements), together with an audit report for each year.
 If the company has published quarterly or half-yearly financial information since the date of the last audited financial statements, they must also be included, together with any audit or review report with respect thereto.
 The prospectus must also reproduce the audit reports for each relevant period, including any refusals, qualifications or disclaimers and the reasons for the same.
 If any financial data included in the prospectus is not extracted from the company's audited financial information, its source must be disclosed.

 For an issuer incorporated in a member state of the European Economic Area (EEA), the accounts should generally be prepared under International Financial Reporting Standards (IFRS).
 For an issuer incorporated outside the EEA, the accounts should be prepared: